 The Nightingale Hospitals was BDP’s major contribution during the pandemic.
 The World Health Organisation puts the current reported death toll from the Covid-19 pandemic globally as 6.9 million.
 However, the current inflation and cost of living crisis is in danger of smothering the conversations and progress that had gained momentum during the pandemic – fair pay, looking after the planet, public space, social good – as well as harden attitudes as they did following the financial crisis in 2008.
 Perhaps the biggest break with the 20th century is that in the 21st century responses to crises have been short-term or reactionary, and haven’t led to sustained positive progress.

-Social value is integrated in what the practice does via its projects, but also through its internal and collaborative programmes, such as the practice’s ‘Giving isn’t Seasonal’ campaign that initiated a food bank collection across all the offices in the UK and the practice’s apprenticeship scheme.
-BDP’s network of offices across the UK and globally mean that the practice has a greater potential for outreach and inclusion.
-Since the practice’s apprenticeship initiative 10 years ago, 95% of these apprentices are still working for the company.
-PPN14/15 and PPN06/20 saw shifts in public procurement that has become more than a requirement simply for bids, and now it’s making it into the private sector too, shifting corporate social responsibility into inherent social value.
-A great example of this in practice is the unique NEC4 Alliance contract that BDP has with Sheffield Hallam University, CBRE and BAM which creates jobs, apprenticeships and cross-company, three week placements every January alongside a civic engagement calendar each year.
-The alliance continually works with schools and the local council to affect positive change.
-Bringing social value deliverables into the procurement of contracts is a welcome step-change that not only encourages more cross-company collaboration but it also brings more of a positive change to the places that are being created.
+Social value is integrated in what the practice does via its projects, but also through its internal and collaborative programmes.
+BDP’s network of offices across the UK and globally means that the practice has a greater potential for outreach and inclusion.
+For example, since the practice’s apprenticeship initiative 10 years ago, 95% of these apprentices are still working for the company.
+PPN14/15 and PPN06/20 have seen shifts in public procurement that have become more than a requirement simply for bids, and now they are making their way into the private sector too, shifting corporate social responsibility into inherent social value.
+The unique NEC4 Alliance contract that BDP has with Sheffield Hallam University, CBRE and BAM creates jobs, apprenticeships and cross-company three-week placements every January.
+Meanwhile, this winter the practice’s ‘Giving isn’t Seasonal’ campaign initiated a food bank collection across all UK offices.

 These are steps that need replicating across professions and industries.
 Looking back to the start of BDP to look forward, let’s not allow this opportunity for a post-pandemic consensus to slip away.